 No, the liquid and time ratio are for old-fashioned rolled oats.

-Then stir in the dairy-free milk, applesauce, maple syrup, peanut butter, and vanilla.
+Then stir in the dairy-free milk, applesauce, maple syrup, peanut butter, and vanilla into the oat mixture.
 Fold in the chocolate chips.
 Pour the mixture into an 8x8 glass baking dish and evenly spread the mixture out.
-My oats don’t stick in a glass baking dish, if you don’t use glass lightly grease the baking tray.
+My oats don’t stick in a glass baking dish, if you don’t use glass lightly grease the baking tray or use parchment paper.

 Bake for 33-37 minutes or until the middle is almost set and the edges have firmed up.
 Let the baked oats cool for about 10 minutes before serving.
 They're soft right out of the oven but firm up as they cool.

-Store leftover chocolate baked oatmeal covered in the refrigerator for up to 5 days.
-They can also be frozen, just let them cool then store them in the fridge to firm up.
-This makes it easier to slice them into serving sizes, then freeze them.
+Store leftover chocolate baked oats covered in the refrigerator for up to 5 days.
+They can also be frozen.
+Just let them cool, then store them in the fridge to firm up.
+This makes it easier to slice them into individual portions to freeze.

-Slice the baked oats, then line a cookie sheet with parchment paper or a silicone mat.
+Slice the baked oats into single servings, then line a cookie sheet with parchment paper or a silicone mat.
 Place the slices on the lined cookie sheet and freeze.
-They’re now frozen separately and can be placed in a freezer-safe container.
+They’re now frozen separately and can be placed in a freezer-safe airtight container.
 Alternatively to freezing separately, layer parchment paper between slices so they don’t freeze together.
 Store in the freezer for up to 3 months.

-This chocolate baked oatmeal with peanut butter is sweetened with maple syrup, applesauce, and a sprinkle of chocolate chips.
+This easy one bowl chocolate baked oatmeal with peanut butter is great for the whole family.
+It's sweetened with maple syrup, applesauce, and a sprinkle of chocolate chips.